ansible/ansible-navigator/docs/installation.md

    - Complete the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) steps
    - Update the ubuntu package index: `sudo apt update`
    - Install the python package manager: `sudo apt install python3-pip`
-   - Install ansible-navigator: `pip install ansible-navigator`
+   - Install ansible-navigator: `python3 -m pip install ansible-navigator`
    - Add the installation path to the PATH: `source ~/.profile`
    - Launch ansible-navigator: `ansible-navigator`
    - A one-time download of the demo execution-environment image will happen

-### Install ansible-navigator
+### Install `ansible-navigator`
 - From the Ubuntu terminal"
    - Install the python package manager: `sudo apt install python3-pip`
-   - Install ansible-navigator: `pip install ansible-navigator`
+   - Install ansible-navigator: `python3 -m pip install ansible-navigator`
    - Add the installation path to the PATH: `source ~/.profile`
    - Launch ansible-navigator: `ansible-navigator`
    - A one-time download of the demo execution-environment image will happen